 A factor that often accompanies winter weather, road salt is used to prevent roads from icing over, allowing motorists to drive safely.
 However, salt also does damage to vehicles.
 Allstate claims, “Road salt can accelerate auto damagelike rust and corrosion where nicks and scratches exist, if it’s left on the exterior of the car.
 It can also corrode the metal undercarriage, which then becomes a safety concern.”
 If you're considering purchasing a car from a cold-weather state that likely uses a large amount of road salt during the winter, it's important to have your vehicle examined for any road salt damage before purchasing.

 Salt can also cause problems in warmer coastal climates, where cars drive in salt spray or ocean water can rise over roadways.
 Accuweather echoes the risks: “The biggest threat salt poses to a vehicle is rust, which isaccelerated by repeated exposure to salt.
 Rust on certain parts of a car can create a slew of problems ranging from hydraulic brake system leaks to subframe damage.”

-Storms and Heavy Winds
+Storms and wind

 In addition to winter weather, many types of storms can cause a great amount of vehicular damage.
 For instance, hail can cause dents in a vehicle’s body and even break windows.
 Likewise, tornadoes and hurricanes can cause harm to vehicles from falling trees and branches, as well as wind-thrown projectiles.